bhaskarbb/record-search/README.md

 ```sh
 npm run test
 ```
-#### Note: A local mongodb instance needs to running at PORT 27017 to execute all tests
+#### Note: A local mongodb instance needs to be running at PORT 27017 to execute some of the tests
 To Format
 ```sh
 npm run format